Stockholm university

 About me

-I am Associate Professor and Senior Lecturer at the Department of Education and affiliated researcher at the Stockholm Centre for Organizational Research (SCORE), Stockholm University.
-In previous years, I have been a visiting academic at the Nanyang Technological University and the UCL Institute of Education.
-Before life in academia, I worked in the foreign service as well as conducted research for policy and practice at the Institute of Southeast Asian Studies and Institute for Adult Learning in Singapore.
+Rebecca is Associate Professor and Senior Lecturer at the Department of Education and Researcher at the Stockholm Centre for Organizational Research (SCORE), Stockholm University.
+In previous years, she has been a visiting academic at the Nanyang Technological University and the UCL Institute of Education.
+Before life in academia, Rebecca worked in the foreign service as well as conducted research for policy and practice at the Institute of Southeast Asian Studies and Institute for Adult Learning in Singapore.
+She earned her PhD in Sociology at Stockholm University and Master of Science in Sociology at the University of Oxford.

 Research projects at the crossroads of the sociology of education and work:

-In a second stream of research, I revisit the notion of "sponsored mobility" by examining a specific type of education to work trajectory: one where students are selected early and sponsored to study abroad in elite universities, with the obligation to return to their home country to take on a vocation in the public service.
+In a second stream of research, Rebecca revisited the notion of "sponsored mobility" by examining a specific type of education to work trajectory: one where students are selected early and sponsored to study abroad in elite universities, with the obligation to return to their home country to take on a vocation in the public service.
 The project analyses institutional stability and change in a national scholarship programme and identifies the kinds of modification in the valorisation of knowledge acquired by future governing elites over time.

-From Autumn 2023-2024, I will be working on an inititative, "Organizing Education" at SCORE.
-I have served on several advisory and editorial boards such as the International Studies in Sociology of Education, Stockholm Centre for Global Asia, and Springer Lifelong Learning Book Series, and have also served as a reader and on grading committees for PhD projects.
-More on my ongoing research and publications can be found here.
+At SCORE, Rebecca has been working on a strategic inititative, "Organizing Education", and will continue developing this research agenda over the years 2025-2028.
+She has served on several advisory and editorial boards such as the International Studies in Sociology of Education, Stockholm Centre for Global Asia, and Springer Lifelong Learning Book Series, been part of and chaired expert panels for research funding, and has also served as a reader and on grading committees for PhD projects.

 Teaching